 Do They Make Dishwashers for RVs?

 If you have an RV that didn’t come with a dishwasher but you want one, there are a couple of options.
 You can have one permanently installed or buy a portable dishwasher.
-Some of these are countertop models, and we’ll look at those, too.
+Some of these are countertop models, and we’ll also examine those.

 Is an RV Dishwasher Worth It?